Lora-net/lora_edge_tracker_ref_design/README.md

 # LoRa Edge Tracker Reference Design SDK

+This repository is obsolete and not recommended for new designs.
+If you’re interested in evaluating the currnet LoRa Edge Tracker Reference Design, please use the repository located at: https://github.com/lora-net/SWSD004

 ## 1. Description

 The LoRa Edge Tracker Reference Design SDK project contains the tracker application and several simple examples highlighting the LoRa Edge Tracker Reference Design SDK features.